alibaba/gym-starcraft/README.md

 1. Install [OpenAI Gym](https://github.com/openai/gym) and its dependencies.

-2. Install [TorchCraft](https://github.com/TorchCraft/TorchCraft) and its dependencies.
-You can skip the Torch client part.
+2. Install [torchcraft](https://github.com/TorchCraft/TorchCraft) and its dependencies.
+You can skip the torch client part.

 3. Install [torchcraft-py](https://github.com/deepcraft/torchcraft-py) and its dependencies.